 Sharon (to Rob): Is it okay if we talk about this issue?

 Therapist: Before we move forward, I want to suggest to you that you be aware of using exaggerations in what you say to Rob.
-I have found that most people start having defensive reactions when their partner uses words like “never,” “always,”and “all the time.”
+I have found that most people start having defensive reactions when their partner uses words like “never,” “always,” and “all the time.”
+These are exaggerations.
 Also, I think you would be more direct and be on safer ground if you used the word “I” instead of “you.”
 To me, for example, there is a big difference between saying “You never…” and “I feel.”

 Sharon: I get upset with you when you ignore me when you come home from work.